...

 Material Selection

 Although most plastic resins are ideal for injection molding, they don’t have the same qualities.
 Some plastics are more prone to shrinkage than others.
-Therefore, mold type and design often take into account the kind of plastic materials in question.
+Therefore, mold category and design often take into account the kind of plastic materials in question.
 The type of mold chosen will greatly impact the final result.

 Product Consistency

 Injection molding tooling designs can help you reduce manufacturing errors significantly.
 Most parts of the process are automated, increasing the accuracy of products and eliminating human error.
-As a result, you can improve the consistency of end products, even in large volume production runs.
+As a result, you can improve the consistency of end products, even in large-volume production runs.

 RapidDirect – Reliable Injection Molding Services Provider